 finishing-a-development-branch¶

-End-of-branch workflow covering final verification, PR creation, merge strategy selection, and cleanup.
+End-of-branch workflow covering final verification, changelog/version release prep, PR creation, merge strategy selection, and cleanup.
 Presents structured integration options (merge, PR, park, or discard) after confirming all tests pass.
 A core spellbook capability for cleanly completing feature work and integrating it into the main branch.

 Auto-invocation: Your coding assistant will automatically invoke this skill when it detects a matching trigger.

 Use when implementation is complete, tests pass, and you need to decide the integration path.
+Also use when asked to prepare a branch for release: 'update changelog', 'bump version', 'bump patch version', 'make sure changelog is correct', 'make sure version is correct'.
 Triggers: 'done with this branch', 'ready to merge', 'ship it', 'wrap this up', 'how should I integrate this', 'what next after implementation'.
-NOT for: PR creation mechanics (use creating-issues-and-pull-requests).
+NOT for: PR creation mechanics (use creating-issues-and-pull-requests) or deciding whether to merge (use finishing-a-development-branch first).

 Origin